 14. What is the product or service?

-15. If the product is new to market, what information can you give the translator about it?
+15. If the product is new to market, what information can you give the transcreator about it?

-16. Who is the product or service for? (customer demographics: age, gender, spending power, marital status, with or without children, interests, education, job).
-See a transcreation example that illustrates why this is important.
+16. Who is the product or service for? (customer demographics such as age, gender, spending power, marital status, with or without children, interests, education and job).
+See this article about A Slogan Transcreation Example and How It Affects Pricing to understand why this is important.

 17. What are the demographics of the target for the transcreation?
 Are they the same?

 18. Why will customers buy the product or service?

 19. What is the USP of the product or service in the current and new markets?

 20. Do you need guidance as to whether images and non-verbal content are suitable for the new market?